-Christmas and holiday activities, events, and shows in Reno include Philharmonic concerts, Christmas tree lights, celebrations, holiday festivals, special shopping, singing, and even a few ballets, and you don't need to spend lot of money to enjoy family fun during the season as there are many free holiday activities around the Reno and Tahoe areas.
+Christmas and holiday activities, events, and shows in Reno include Philharmonic concerts, Christmas tree lights, celebrations, holiday festivals, shopping, singing, and even a few ballets.
+You won't even need to spend a lot of money to enjoy family fun during the season as there are many free holiday activities around the Reno and Tahoe areas.

-From various performances of "The Nutcracker" ballet (including a parody all about Reno's history) to a drunken Santa Pub Crawl in Reno, Northern Nevada is full of holiday adventures for you and your family to enjoy on your Christmas vacation.
+From performances of "The Nutcracker" ballet to a drunken Santa Pub Crawl in Reno, Northern Nevada is full of holiday adventures for you and your family to enjoy during the holiday season.

 Each year in early December, a variety of Santas, Mrs. Clauses, elves, and other holiday beings will take to the streets of downtown Reno for the Reno Santa Pub Crawl.
 This roving party starts at one of several bars and involves dozens of watering holes scattered around the neighborhood.

 Guests can acquire a crawl map at one of seven official start bars and continue drinking at any or all of the participating bars.
-Participation in the Reno Santa Pub Crawl is free, but you'll have to pay for your drinks, and, of course, you must be 21 and wearing some variety of Santa suit to participate.
+Participation in the Reno Santa Pub Crawl is free, but you'll have to pay for your drinks and wear some variety of Santa suit to participate.

-This is an adult drinking event and there will be big bouncers checking IDs, so be sure to have yours handy, and don't even think about driving or letting anyone else in your group get behind the wheel.
-The Reno Santa Crawl is actually a local charity fundraiser, and this year, proceeds go to DonorsChoose.org in support of local schools.
+The Crawl is an adult drinking event, and there will be big bouncers checking IDs, so be sure to have it handy.
+The Reno Santa Crawl is also a local charity fundraiser, and this year, proceeds go to DonorsChoose.org in support of local schools.

 Also in early December, the Reno Philharmonic Orchestra invites guests to celebrate in a timeless tradition featuring special guests like Santa Tappers and Santa Claus himself.

-In early December, the stage at the Pioneer Center for the Performing Arts is alive with a sugar plum fairy and dancing mice as A.V.A.
+The stage at the Pioneer Center for the Performing Arts is alive with a sugar plum fairy and dancing mice as A.V.A.
 Ballet Theatre presents its Nutcracker Ballet featuring the Reno Philharmonic Orchestra.
-2017 marked the 23rd annual performance series.
+The 2018 show marked the 24th annual performance.

-For more information and to purchase tickets, visit the official Pioneer Center website where you can also check out some other great performances coming to the stage like the "Spirit of the Season" concert.
+For more information and to purchase tickets, visit the official Pioneer Center website where you can also check out some other great performances coming to the stage like the "Mozart’s Requiem" concert.

 The Brüka Theatre in Reno is known for its innovative theatrical performances as well as its run of contemporary, classic, and children's shows throughout the year, but the holiday season is all about laughter.

-There are many performances to choose from throughout the month of December, so be sure to check the official website to book a reservation on your preferred date.Continue to 5 of 9 below.
+There are many performances to choose from throughout the month of December via the official website.

 Come to the Wilbur D. May Museum for the annual Tuba Christmas Concert.
 This free family-friendly event features holiday carols arranged in four-part harmony and performed by local tuba, baritone, and euphonium players.
-Here, guests can sip hot cocoa, nibble cookies, and enjoy the festive decorations on display at the May Museum all day long free of charge, free admission all day long.
+Guests can sip hot cocoa, nibble cookies, and enjoy the festive decorations on display at the May Museum.
+Admission is free.

-Join the Reno Pops Orchestra for its "Festive Holidays" free concert at the South Reno Baptist Church where guests can expect to hear some Christmas classics mixed with a symphony of great classics like Beethoven's "Ode to Joy" and the "Hanukkah Festival Overture."
+Join the Reno Pops Orchestra for its free concert, "A Charles Dickens Christmas" at the South Reno Baptist Church.
+Guests can expect to hear some music from the Leslie Bricusse musical “Scrooge,” mixed with a symphony of great classics like The March of the Toys, Winter Wonderland, A Christmas Festival, and Carol of the Bells.
+The event features soloists Jennifer Hildebrand, Aldo Perelli, and the South Reno Baptist Choir.

 On various dates throughout the month of December, the Washoe County Library hosts a series of Christmas (and non-holiday) events to get both children and adults alike in the holiday spirit.
 Featuring movie nights, potlucks, visits from Santa, Christmas storytimes, and gingerbread craft nights, the Washoe County Library is a one-stop destination for Christmas cheer this holiday season.

-In 2017, the library offered its special 20th anniversary Harry Potter celebration "A Harry Potter Christmas," three chances to hear a retelling of the classic Dr. Seuss tale "How the Grinch Stole Christmas," and a special screening of "National Lampoon's Christmas Vacation."
+In 2018, the library offered a screening of "The Polar Express," multiple chances to hear a retelling of the classic Dr. Seuss tale "How the Grinch Stole Christmas," and a special screening of "The Santa Clause."

-in 2017, parade-goers experienced Santa on a jet ski, snowmen eating ribs, and elves driving a sweet ’65 Mustang as well as a spirited retelling of the "12 Days of Arizona Christmas" featuring 12 battle born flags flying, 11 Fremont cannons blasting, 10 of snow a-falling, nine neon lights a-lighting, eight trains a-railing, seven lakes a-swimming, six zephyrs blowing, five golden nuggets, four calling bluebirds, three Picon punches, two tumbleweeds, and a Chukar in a Pinyon Pine tree.
+In prior years, attendees have witnessed Santa on a jet ski, snowmen eating ribs, and elves driving a sweet ’65 Mustang.
+A highlight was a spirited retelling of the "12 Days of Arizona Christmas" featuring: 12 battle born flags flying, 11 Fremont cannons blasting, 10 of snow a-falling, nine neon lights a-lighting, eight trains a-railing, seven lakes a-swimming, six zephyrs blowing, five golden nuggets, four calling bluebirds, three Picon punches, two tumbleweeds, and a Chukar in a Pinyon Pine tree.